AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-feeds.md

 1. Use search or filters to locate a specific feed.

-   * In the search field, begin typing the name of a feed.
+   * In the search field, begin typing the name or ID of a feed.
 Only those feeds that match are shown in the list of available feeds.

      ![Search](assets/search.png)